 Specifically, novel techniques have been presented for integrated security modelling, IoT security, artificial intelligence for securing critical infrastructures, resilience of critical infrastructures, distributed ledger technologies for security information sharing and increased automation for detection, prevention and mitigation measures.
 The workshop included two opening remarks, two keynote speeches, 11 project presentations, 2 roundtable and panel discussions and 10 thematic presentations.
 The audience included scientists and experts in the field of critical infrastructure protection, CISOs, CIOs, CERTs, CSIRTs, CSOs, cyber and physical security experts representing different sector and policy makers for Critical Infrastructure protection.

 Erschienen in Zusammenarbeit mit dem European Risk & Resilience Institute (EU-VRi) EWIV

 Habtamu Abie, Davide Ferrario, Ernesto Troiano, John Soldatos, Fabrizio Di Peppo, Aleksandar Jovanovic, Ilias Gkotsis, Evangelos Markakis (Eds.)

 Mit-Herausgeber Prof. Dr.-Ing.
-Aleksandar Jovanovic ist Steinbeis-Unternehmer und leitet neben vier Steinbeis-Unternehmen auch das European Risk & Resilience Institute (EU-VRi) EWIV.
+Aleksandar Jovanovic ist Steinbeis-Unternehmer und leitet u. a. neben vier Steinbeis-Unternehmen auch das European Risk & Resilience Institute (EU-VRi) EWIV.